 Cozy mysteries and older TV shows are nice because they are not too graphic or gritty.
-Although the fictional characters may have passed on in the show, the real people were all alive at the time and will show up on some other show next week.
+Although some of the fictional characters may have passed on in the show (murdered!), the real people were all alive at the time and showed up on some other show the next week.
 There is very little blood and gore, so the cozies are separate from reality and can be tolerated even as we grapple with the horror of another school shooting here at home and the news reports of conflict and bombings around the world.

 I think what works with these shows is that the puzzle is the real draw and the murder is just the opening gambit.
 The crime could just as easily be robbery, espionage or some other sinister activity – the game’s the thing that attracts people.
 Yet, it is still disconcerting these days to perceive violence, however banal and tidy, as entertainment.
 There is something strange about seeking solace in a murder mystery.